Jujube: Culinary

-In Senegal and The Gambia, Jujube is called Sii dem or Ceedem, and the fruit is used as snack and also turned into a dried paste favoured as a sweetmeat by schoolchildren.
-More recently it has been processed and sold in Dakar by women.
+In Senegal and The Gambia, jujube is called Sii dem or Ceedem, and the fruit is used as snack, and also turned into a dried paste favoured as a sweetmeat by schoolchildren.

 In Australia jujube beer is made.

 The commercial jujube candy popular in movie theaters originally contained jujube juice but now uses other flavorings.

+In Laoling, China, jujube juice and wine are made.

 Traditional Chinese medicine

-The fruit and its seeds are used in Chinese and Korean traditional medicine, where they are believed to alleviate stress, and traditionally for anti-fungal, anti-bacterial, anti-ulcer, anti-inflammatory purposes and sedation, antispastic, antifertility/contraception, hypotensive and antinephritic, cardiotonic, antioxidant, immunostimulant, and wound healing properties.
-It is among the fruits used in Kampo.
-Jujube, along with Gan Cao, is used in Chinese medicine to harmonize and moderate other herbs.
+The fruit and its seeds are used in Traditional Chinese Medicine, Traditional Korean Medicine and Kampo for many purposes.
+Some investigational research indicates possibilities related to their traditional use to alleviate stress and for sedation.
+In these systems, it is also believed to have uses as an antiseptic/antifungal agent, anti-inflammatory, contraceptive, and muscle relaxer.
+It is also thought to help in regulation of blood pressure, stimulate the immune system, prevent ulcers and aid in wound healing.
 Jujube fruit is also combined with other herbs to treat colds and influenza.
+It is used to protect and heal the kidneys, heart, and spleen.
+Jujube is also one of the ingredients used in Chinese medicine to modulate the effects of other herbs, preventing overpowering effects or clashing properties.

-The fruit contains many different healthy properties like Vitamins, amino acids.
-The use of the fruit can be helpful for spleen diseases in Chinese medicine.
+The fruit contains many different healthy properties like vitamins and amino acids.

 Other uses

 In Japan, the natsume has given its name to a style of tea caddy used in the Japanese tea ceremony, due to the similar shape.
 Its hard, oily wood was, along with pear, used for woodcuts to print books starting in the 8th century and continuing through the 19th in China and neighboring countries.
 As many as 2000 copies could be produced from one jujube woodcut.

-In China, the leaves are sometimes picked for teas, such as by families in Laoshan Village, Shandong Province, China, where it counts as a variety of herbal tea.

 The timber is sometimes used for small items, such as tuning pegs for instruments.
 Select grade Jujube timber is often used in traditional Asian instruments for fingerboard, pegs, rests & soundposts, ribs & necks etc. It has a medium to hard density similar to luthier grade European maple and has excellent tonal qualities.
 Jujube Wood can be found in local folk instruments from Ceylon/India thru to China/Korea; it is also commonly used in China in violin & cello making for overseas export, though usually stained black to imitate the look of ebony.
-Luthier grade jujube wood planes and carves beautifully.